 Biometrics like the name implies refers to a system of measurements related to human characteristics.
-Biometrics authentication is used as a form of identification everywhere, from transactions to security because of its fool-proof advantage.
+Biometrics authentication is used as a form of identification everywhere, from transactions to security because of its full-proof advantage.

 Types of biometrics

 Physical identifiers are a certain fixed set of human characteristics, such as:

 - Voice recognition used by some telephone-based and digital service portals to authenticate customers.

 - Fingerprint scan as a way of confirming the identity of the user became immensely popular in recent years due to its deployment on smartphones.
 It is also the most common type of biometric authentication.

 - DNA scans are too slow to be implemented in the fast business environment and are commonly used in law enforcement to identify suspects.